Little-YangYang/docx-exp/README.md

 A wrapper around `github.com/fumiama/go-docx` to provide advanced template rendering features for DOCX files, inspired by `docxtpl` and `docx-templates`.

+ATTENTION: This project is in development and may not be stable.
+Use at your own risk.

 ## Features

 - **Variable Replacement**: `{{ .Var }}` or `{{ Var }}`.